 MICKEY MOUSE BIRTHDAY

-Making his debut on November 18, 1928, we commemorate the birth of that ever lovable mouse that was once a rabbit called Oswald.
-To get to the beginning of the story, we have to go back to 1927 when Walt Disney first sketched a floppy eared bunny while under contract to Universal Studios.
+On November 18th, Mickey Mouse Birthday commemorates the debut of a lovable mouse that was once a rabbit called Oswald.
+His character got his start on film on November 18, 1928, but before that, the story begins in 1927, when Walt Disney first sketched a floppy-eared bunny while under contract to Universal Studios.
 The events that unraveled brought us Mickey Mouse.

 Wish Mickey Mouse a Happy Birthday!
 Use #MickeyMouseBirthday to share on social media.